What We Do

 Products – Innovation

-Our products are of exceptional quality, with numerous international awards, but they are produced in limited quantities that can be scheduled to meet the demands of our consumer friends.
+Our products are of outstanding quality, recognized with multiple international awards.
+They are produced in limited quantities, which can be scheduled to meet the needs of our valued customers.

-20th International Competition “Les Huiles du Monde”, AVPA-Paris 2022
+20ème Concours International “Les Huiles du Monde”, AVPA–Paris 2022 Category: Blended and Flavored Oils

 Ancient Olive Trees